 You have already satisfied the academic and non-academic conditions and are eligible to attend the course

-We may make you a change of course offer which will either be conditional or unconditional for a different programme to the one you applied to.
+We may make you a change of course offer for a different programme to the one you applied to, which will either be conditional or unconditional.
 This could be due to:

 Although you can apply for up to five choices in UCAS, once you recieve all your decisions back from those choices you need to decide which offers you wish to accept.
 You need to choose one Firm choice and, if your Firm choice is a conditional offer, you can select an Insurance choice as well.
 Further advice can be found on the 'making the right decision' UCAS page.